-systemic barriers to women's participation in local government
+systemic barriers to women's Participation in local government

-The goals of the project are two-fold:
+The goals of the project were to:

-To work with municipalities and citizens to identify and institute on-going and permanent solutions to address barriers to the participation of diverse women in local government as elected decision-makers, as staff, and as committee members; and
+Work with municipalities and citizens to identify and institute on-going and permanent solutions to address barriers to the participation of diverse women in local government as elected decision-makers, as staff, and as committee members; and

 To enhance the understanding and awareness of the importance of using a “gender-based intersectional lens” to guide policies and actions, and to increase the use of such a lens throughout municipal departments and functions.

 Although, the research project has concluded, WTC is continuing to take action on the barriers identified through this project.

 If you would like to learn more about this project, please contact us at email@example.com.

 The final report offers an overview of this three-year project, concentrating on four areas in which women participate in local civic life: as candidates and elected decision-makers; as participants in citizen-led municipal advisory bodies; as municipal employees; and as participants in city-led public engagement efforts.

 Using the 2018 Vancouver, BC elections as a case study, this brief review looks at representation on city council and who votes in municipal elections.